 - A. Electromagnetic Door Holders: - New Door Holders shall be standard wall mounted electromagnetic type.
-In locations where doors do not come in contact with the wall when in the full open position, an extension post shall be added to the door bracket. - 2.
+In locations where doors do not come in contact with the wall

+- when in the full open position, an extension post shall be added to the door bracket. - 2.
 Operation shall be by 24 volt DC supplied from a battery located at the fire alarm control unit.
 Door holders shall be coordinated as to voltage, ampere drain, and voltage drop with the battery, battery charger, wiring and fire alarm system for operation as specified. - B. A maximum of twelve door holders shall be provided for each circuit.

-Door holders shall be wired to allow releasing doors by smoke zone. - C. Door holder control circuits shall be electrically supervised. - D. Smoke detectors shall not be incorporated as an integral part of door holders.
+Door holders shall be wired to allow releasing doors by smoke zone. - C. Door holder control circuits shall be electrically supervised. - D. Smoke detectors shall not be incorporated as an integral part of door holders. - //E. Where combination holder-closer units are required to match existing, these devices are furnished and installed as per Section 08 71 00, DOOR HARDWARE.
+Connection and wiring shall be as herein specified. //

-2.11 UTILITY LOCKS AND KEYS:
+2.11 UTILITY LOCKS AND KEYS

-- A. All key operated test switches, control units, annunciator panels and lockable cabinets shall be provided with a single standardized utility lock and key. - B. Key-operated manual fire alarm stations shall have a single standardized lock and key separate from the control equipment. - C. All keys shall be delivered to the COTR.
+- A. All key operated test switches, control units, annunciator panels and lockable cabinets shall be provided with a single standardized utility lock and key. - B. Key-operated manual fire alarm stations shall have a single standardized lock and key separate from the control equipment. - C. All keys shall be delivered to the RESIDENT ENGINEER/COTR.